 All students have the opportunity to Minor in DPA, which emphasizes Games, Visual Effects, and Computer Animation.

 Louisiana State University was founded in Pineville, Louisiana in 1853 under the name Louisiana State Seminary of Learning and Military Academy.
-Today, LSU serves nearly 31,000 students enrolled in more than 235 academic fields of study through more than a dozen colleges and schools
+Today, LSU serves approximately 31,760 students enrolled in more than 235 academic fields of study through more than a dozen colleges and schools.

 Louisiana State University (LSU) is home to the College of Engineering, which houses the Digital Media Arts & Engineering (DMAE) Program and the Division of Computer Science in Engineering.
 DMAE program options include a 22-month Master’s in Digital Media Arts & Engineering (MDMAE) and Minors in DMAE Technology (DMAET) and Digital Media Arts & Engineering in Art (DMART).
 Students in the master’s program will develop specialist skills in a focus area, work with teams in a studio environment on consequential projects, and refine and hone their technical and creative skills.

 The DMAET Minor is a collaborative endeavor with seven campus units at LSU including the School of Art, Department of Computer Science, Department of Electrical & Computer Engineering, Department of English, Manship School of Mass Communication, and the School of Music.
 This interdisciplinary program helps students develop the skills needed to seek careers in the video game development, film, animation, web development and digital media industries.